katereverie/katereverie/README.md

-# Hi, Want to get a quick vibe check from me?
-Read the following.
+# Hi, need a quick vibe check from me?
+Read on!

 ## My takes on Software Development
   - Tools iterate quickly; fundamentals barely.
 Focus on fundamentals, adapt reasonably.